jrnd-io/jr/Readme.md

 jr run -a -k '{{randoms "ONE|TWO|THREE"}}' -f 1s -d 10s net-device -o stdout,kafka -t mynewtopic
 ```

-Alternatively, you can also create it explicitly form JR:
+Alternatively, you can also create it explicitly from JR:

 ```bash
 jr createTopic topic1